 What do they eat?
 What do they eat?
 In winter, they can only eat seeds, which are given to them morning and evening.
 Except for winter, you can give them a small amount of corn each morning to get them going.
 In winter, they need water in the barn, but in other seasons, local streams will do.
-The sky is their preferred environment.
+The open sky is their preferred environment.
 They will not venture outside in the winter because of the deep snow.
 But once the snow has melted, they prefer to spend the majority of their time outdoors.
 They scratch the bare earth and then turn it over to see if there is a worm.
 If I am hoeing around the barn, the worms will look for worms on the newly exposed soil.
 We discourage them from trespassing on our raspberry canes and herbs at the opposite end of the property by putting up fences that are high enough so they can’t climb over them.

 Predators include foxes, large enough raptor birds, and sometimes a naughty dog, which should be punished (or its owner, for letting it loose if it’s going to behave so badly off home soil!).
 Predators can be foxes or large raptor bird species.
 Sometimes a naughty pet dog should also be punished.
 Domestic cats do not pose a serious threat.